-Trashcans can become too stinky sometimes.
-Although, a trashcan is always stinky.
-But you can neutralize the odor by sprinkling a layer of baking soda at the bottom of the trashcan and keep stinky smells away.
+Although a trashcan is always stinky, the stench can get unbearable sometimes.
+But you can neutralize the odor by sprinkling a layer of baking soda on the bottom of the trashcan.
+This can make any bad smells bearable.

 24. Deodorize Cutting Boards

 Getting rid of food odors like garlic and onion is extremely difficult.
-The wooden board tends to get smelly fast as wood absorbs smell faster than plastic and ceramic.
-However, you can easily get rid of the smell by scrubbing chopping board with water and baking soda solution.
+The wooden board tends to get smelly fast as wood absorbs smells faster than plastic and ceramic.
+However, you can easily get rid of the smell by scrubbing the chopping board with water and baking soda solution.

 25. Deodorize Dishwasher

-Like the bathroom, a dishwasher can quickly begin to smell like mildew.
-You don’t want your dishes to smell of mildew.
+Like the bathroom, a dishwasher can quickly begin to smell because of mildew which is not desirable.
 It’s easy to deodorize, you just need to sprinkle baking soda inside the dishwasher before cleaning every load of dishes.
 It also helps with cleaning.

 Are plastic water bottles smelling stale?
 Just put 2 tsp of baking soda and fill it with water.
 Leave overnight to get rid of the smell.
 Rinse well before using again.